 - Any filing in which the applicant fails to submit a required form in the application packet (for example, fails to submit the Form I-864 Affidavit of Support as part of an adjustment of status application).

 - Any filing which the officer deems the initial evidence submitted with the application as insufficient.
 As there is no clear indication of how much initial evidence is considered “sufficient”, this guidance will likely lead to officers reaching different decisions based on their individual opinions.

 The new policy memorandum seems to provide individual officers with almost unrestricted ability to decide whether a case should be approved or denied.
 Applicants should therefore ensure that the application packet is as complete and accurate as possible prior to filing, in order to prevent an outright denial.
 Our experienced immigration attorneys can assist you with your application submissions and will ensure your application packet is as complete and accurate as possible, so as to avoid any negative consequences.
-Contact us at 312.671.4785 for a free consultation.
+Contact us at 312.671.4785.